An emerald cut diamond is a fancy rectangular shape with step-cut facets. Conversely, the outline of some emerald-cut diamonds might also be square.

 As shown below, square and rectangular diamonds like the emerald feature a step-cut facet structure.
 In that case, light reflecting off the facets tends to be larger in size and bolder in appearance.

-Ideal Proportions for Emerald Cuts:
+Best Proportions for Emerald Cut Diamonds:

-Until recently it was practically impossible to find an AGS Ideal Emerald cut diamond.
-That's because the majority of diamond cutters that cut emerald diamonds are mostly thinking about carat weight.
+Until recently, it was practically impossible to find an AGS Ideal Emerald cut diamond.
+That's because the majority of diamond cutters that cut emerald diamonds are primarily thinking about carat weight.

 However, few people realize the impact that diamond cut quality has on diamond prices.
-Although that may be true, the overall cut quality of a diamond can affect the price by sixty percent.
+Although that may be true, the overall cut quality can affect diamond prices by sixty percent.

 AGA Proportions Chart for Step Cut Diamonds: